liquity/dev/README.md

 There is also a return condition `bothOraclesLiveAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual  difference between the two reported prices is below 3%.

-The PriceFeed contract can be in one of the 4 different states (called `Status`):
+The PriceFeed contract changes its state (called `Status`) according to the following logic:

 - `usingChainlink`: Initial system state that is maintained as long as Chainlink is working properly.
-   - If Chainlink breaks or changes its price more than the maximum, PriceFeed fetches the price from Tellor, switches to `usingTellor` state and uses the   Tellor price provided that it passes all checks: If Tellor turns out to be broken, PriceFeed returns the last good price and switches to `bothOraclesSuspect` state.
-If Tellor is frozen, it switches to `usingTellor` state, while returning the last good price.
+   - If Chainlink breaks or changes its price more than the maximum, PriceFeed fetches the price from Tellor and proceeds depending on the following cases:
+     - Tellor is broken: switch to `bothOraclesSuspect` and return last good price and
+     - Tellor is frozen: switch to `usingTellor` and return last good price
+     - Otherwise: switch to `usingTellor` state and return the fetched Tellor price
-   - If Chainlink freezes, PriceFeed switches to `usingTellor`, fetches its price and returns it provided that Tellor is neither broken nor frozen.
-If Tellor is broken or frozen, PriceFeed returns the last good price.
+   - If Chainlink freezes, PriceFeed switches to `usingTellor`, fetches the price from Tellor and proceeds as follows:
+     - If Tellor is broken or frozen, return the last good price.
+     - Otherwise: return the fetched Tellor price
+- `usingTellor`: The expected fallback state if Chainlink fails.
+   - Tellor is working properly while Tellor is not (i.e. none of the 3 following conditions are met): return the fetched Tellor price

-- `usingTellor`: If both Tellor and Chainlink are live and reporting similar prices, PriceFeed switches back to `usingChainLink` and returns the Chainlink price.
-If Tellor is broken, PriceFeed changes its status to `bothOraclesSuspect` and returns the last good price.
-If Tellor is only frozen, PriceFeed returns the last good price without updating its state.
-If none of the preceding conditions are met, PriceFeed returns the fetched Tellor price, staying in its current state.
+   - Tellor and Chainlink are both live and reporting similar prices again: Switch back to `usingChainLink` and return the Chainlink price
+   - Tellor is broken: switch to `bothOraclesSuspect` and return last good price
+   - Tellor is frozen: PriceFeed returns the last good price without updating its state.

-- `bothOraclesSuspect`:  If both Tellor and Chainlink are live and reporting similar prices, PriceFeed switches back to `usingChainLink` and returns the Chainlink price.
-Otherwise, it returns the last good price, staying in its current state.
+- `bothOraclesSuspect`: The worst case where both oracles have issues.
+PriceFeed keeps returning the last good price unless both Tellor and Chainlink are live and reporting similar prices again.
+In that case, it switches back to `usingChainLink`, returning the Chainlink price.

 - `usingTellorChainlinkFrozen`: TBD